What I’m up to Now

 🪨 Work and Family

 - Since selling my main company at the end of last year I’ve been a full-time dad of my four kids.
-In March, my wife has increased her daily workload as a physician by switching to a centrally located cardiologists’ office, meaning even more of the household chores and care-work of our four daughters (aged between 6 and 12) now falls on me.
+In March, my wife has increased her daily workload as a physician by switching to a centrally located cardiologists’ office, meaning even more of the household chores and care-work for our four daughters (aged between 6 and 13) now falls on me.
 It’s not nothing, and especially the school holidays are a lot of work, making sure all kids are taken care of in the best possible way.
+The problem is there’s no ceiling!
+You can always do more.

 - Thanks to luck and some clever investing, our financial situation is good, though.
 I’m into exploring different avenues, including blogging here on teesche.com, but also writing code at speechbox.chat, a side project of mine since 2007.